Spanish Placement Testing Information

 WHO NEEDS PLACEMENT TESTING?

-Students who have previously studied Chinese, French, German, or Spanish, or those who have learned one of these languages in an immersion setting (ie. at home or traveling abroad) should take the language placement exam.
+Students who have previously studied Spanish or those who have learned Spanish in an immersion setting (ie. at home or traveling abroad) should take the Spanish placement exam.

 This Spanish placement is a short oral interview that usually takes between 10-15 minutes.
 Students who learned Spanish at home or native speakers of Spanish are encouraged to develop writing ability, creative and critical thinking skills, professional development, and cultural diversity knowledge in Spanish.
 Please contact the chair of the Department of World Languages & Literature by email email@example.com or by phone 203-837-8485 to arrange an interview.